pyzoringo/Glucose-Detector/README.md

 Please read through FinalReport.pdf for detailed info.
 _12_08_2014.info is the code uploaded to Arduino.

+Full history was stored elsewhere.
+Here're final for SeniorDesign.

 3/19/2016
 I decided to restart this project, I saw a thread about using an external ADC attached to Arduino.
 In this way, I don't have to mess with accessing ATMEGA chip.